uzumaki-narut0/Auto_Ticket/README.md

 * To build the application, type `docker build -t autotick .` on terminal
 * Once build is complete, type `docker run autotick` to run the application

+**IMPORTANT**

+Since the app is dockerized, input file is hardcoded, since replace the `input.txt` with your `input.txt` or modify the same file to provide test cases.